 5. Blue Mosque

-This is a must.
-No cost for entry.
 It is the most famous landmark in Istanbul, with its six minarets dominating the skyline from the Bosphorus.
-Called the “Blue” mosque because of the blue tiles all over the ceiling on the inside.
+It’s called the “Blue” mosque because of the blue tiles all over the ceiling on the inside.

-Plus if you’ve read Inferno by Dan Brown, could be of extra interest.
+Plus, if you’ve read Inferno by Dan Brown, it could be of extra interest.

 8. Bus from Istanbul to the Black Sea